KimaniGordon/TraceGuard_CS4265/README.md

 ---

+### 🖥️ Verified Environment (Milestone 3)
+The TraceGuard pipeline has been verified on the following 2026 "Modern Enterprise" stack:

+* **Java:** OpenJDK 17.0.18 LTS (Microsoft Build)
+* **Hadoop:** 3.4.3 (Standalone Distributed Mode)
+* **HBase:** 2.5.13 (Thrift 1 Gateway enabled)
+* **Spark:** PySpark 4.1.1 (Standard Distribution)
+* **Python:** 3.14.2

+**Configuration Note:** Due to Java 17's modularity constraints, the `JDK_JAVA_OPTIONS` environment variable is required to enable Spark/HDFS internal reflection.
+See the [Setup] section for the specific export command.

 ## Setup & Prerequisites
-* **1. System Requirements**
-Java 17: Required for Spark 3.x compatibility and modern JVM features.
+* **1. General System Requirements (if you dont use the setup above and would to skip using Java 17) ** Java 11 (LTS): Required for Spark 3.x compatibility and modern JVM features.

-Hadoop 3.x: NameNode and DataNode must be configured and active.
+Hadoop 3.3.6: NameNode and DataNode must be configured and active.

-HBase 2.x: Master and RegionServer must be configured and active.
+HBase 2.5.5: Master and RegionServer must be configured and active.

-Python 3.9+: Standard Python environment for script orchestration.
+Python 3.11.x: Standard Python environment for script orchestration.

+Spark: PySpark 3.4.1

+## Important: Running on Java 17
+This project was developed using Java 17.
+Because Java 17 restricts access to certain internal libraries that Spark and Hadoop rely on for performance, you must set the following environment variable before running the hadoop and h-base scripts:

+***For PowerShell (Windows):**
+$env:JDK_JAVA_OPTIONS = "--add-opens=java.base/java.lang=ALL-UNNAMED --add-opens=j

+*"Note: This project is optimized for Java 17.
+If using Java 8 or 11, the JDK_JAVA_OPTIONS environment variable is not required and may be omitted."*

+**Configuration Note:** Due to Java 17's modularity constraints, the `JDK_JAVA_OPTIONS` environment variable is required to enable Spark/HDFS internal reflection.
+See the [Setup] section for the specific export command.

 * **2. Installation**
 Dependency Setup: Install the required Python libraries via pip: